VCC/Cliffcare Statement: Potential Changes to Climbing Access in the Grampians

 Over the past 12 months, we’ve put out reports, shared ideas and suggestions for how to minimise impact.
 We’ve encouraged discussion about climbing practices and tried to make people aware of the connection to and importance of the area for Traditional Owners.
 We’ve also highlighted any incidents that resulted in negative impact to the park.

-This was food for thought, and the hope was that it would get the community engaged and taking about how we use the park and how these issues might be better managed.
+This was food for thought, and the hope was that it would get the community engaged and talking about how we use the park and how these issues might be better managed.
 We also hoped people would begin to think critically about the issues and to prepare for the road ahead.

 Conservation and cultural heritage